Tim Ellis (lawyer): Notable cases

 In 2007, Ellis charged then Labor Minister for Infrastructure, Bryan Green, with conspiracy and interfering with an executive officer.
 The charges related to an alleged deal between Green and the Tasmanian Compliance Corporation, a privately owned building accreditation company with two former Labor ministers on its board, which saw a monopoly granted to the Corporation for builder accreditation worth up to $2,600,000.
 Green was tried twice, on each occasion with a hung jury as a result.
 He was discharged by the Supreme Court.

 In 2008, Ellis controversially decided to charge Jack Johnston, Commissioner of Tasmania Police with divulging State Secrets, igniting a political stoush with Premier David Bartlett.
-After Johnston successfully applied to stay the prosecution permanently, Ellis sought to appeal against the permanent stay first before the Court of Criminal Appeal, and then before the High Court of Australia by way of a special leave application, unsuccessfully in both cases.
+After Johnston successfully applied to stay the prosecution permanently, Ellis sought to appeal against the permanent stay but because of a legislative absence was not able to appeal to the Court of Criminal Appeal and had to seek special leave to appeal directly from the High Court.
+Special leave was refused.

 Ellis was later criticised by Duncan Kerr, Member of the House of Representatives, in Federal Parliament for both the prosecution of Bryan Green and Jack Johnston.
 Kerr said:

 'In each instance the DPP has pursued prosecutions against high-profile office holders for crimes not involving any element of dishonesty, corruption or intrinsic criminality and so it was entirely predictable, in my opinion, that the harms unleashed and the disruption to our community, would exceed any good that a successful prosecution might achieve...Unlike in Tasmania, Mr Ellis' Commonwealth counterpart has no role in general civil litigation.
 These balances in the Commonwealth law are sound and Mr Ellis is not subject to them and he has the responsibility for his own self restraint.